-If you love dim sum, two-story Ton Kiang is the best place to indulge.
-Visitors and locals line up early for the chance to take a seat and browse the passing trays of delish potstickers and dumplings filled with every imaginable combination of mushrooms, peas, spinach, cabbage, shrimp, scallops, pork, and crab.
-The dai dze gao (scallop and shrimp dumplings with cilantro), and gao choygot (green chives and shrimp dumpling) are so crunchy, light and perfect, you will inhale them and keep asking for more.
-If dim sum is not your style, the regular menu, filled with delicacies from southeastern China—including clay-pot casseroles and Peking duck—is always available.
-By the way, the hours on the website are incorrect; the hours below are correct.
+My family and I have been coming to this basic, somewhat tired-looking two-story dining room for decades to dine on dim sum.
+While there are hipper places to go these days, I still end up here because it’s easier to get a seat than it is at the hot spots—and because the dim sum offerings, paraded out on trays during peak dining hour, are still delicious.
+Browse the passing dishes of potstickers, deep-fried taro root, and dumplings filled with every imaginable combination of mushrooms, peas, spinach, cabbage, shrimp, scallops, pork, and crab; simply say “yes” to anything you want.
+The dai dze gao (scallop and shrimp dumplings with cilantro), and gao choygot (green chives and shrimp dumpling) are so crunchy, light, and perfect, you will inhale them and keep asking for more.
+If dim sum is not your style, you can order from the regular menu, filled with delicacies from southeastern China, including clay-pot casseroles and Peking duck.

 5821 Geary Blvd (btw 22nd and 23rd aves)

 Our Rating Neighborhood Richmond/Sunset Districts Hours Mon–Thurs 10:30am–9pm; Fri 10:30am–9:30pm; Sat 9:30am–9:30pm; Sun 9am–9pm.
 Closed Wed.
 Transportation Bus: 5 or 38 Phone 415/387-8273 Prices Dim sum $4–$8; main courses $12–$30 Cuisine Type Chinese/Dim Sum Web site Ton Kiang

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.